 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

-Each round, biconvex, pink coated extended release tablet, imprinted in black with a "KU 260" contains nifedipine 30 mg.
+Each round, biconvex, pink-coated, extended-release tablet, imprinted in black with "KU 260", contains nifedipine 30 mg.
 Nonmedicinal ingredients: cellulose acetate, colloidal silicon dioxide, glycerol triacetate, hydroxypropylmethylcellulose, iron oxide black, iron oxide red, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyethylene oxide, polysorbate, povidone, propylene glycol, sodium chloride, and titanium dioxide.

-Each round, biconvex, pink coated extended release tablet, imprinted in black with a "KU 261" contains nifedipine 60 mg.
+Each round, biconvex, pink-coated, extended-release tablet, imprinted in black with "KU 261", contains nifedipine 60 mg.
 Nonmedicinal ingredients: cellulose acetate, colloidal silicon dioxide, glycerol triacetate, hydroxypropylmethylcellulose, iron oxide black, iron oxide red, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyethylene oxide, polysorbate, povidone, propylene glycol, sodium chloride, and titanium dioxide.

 Who should NOT take this medication?

 Do not take nifedipine if you:

 - are allergic to nifedipine or any ingredients of the medication